Drone Detection Security available on G-Cloud 10

-In 2017, airspace security and drone detection emerged as a critical need for organizations and individuals to protect their physical and cyber infrastructure.
+In 2017, airspace security and drone detection emerged as a critical need for organisations and individuals to protect their physical and cyber infrastructure.
 Regulators around the world are racing to keep pace with drone innovation, security implications for militaries and corporations, and ensuring safe flying practices for hobby and commercial pilots.

 Drone manufacturers and technologies have taken note of this gap between regulation and enforcement.
 This year, a draft bill is due to be introduced to the UK parliament, which would make registration for drone pilots mandatory, and give police greater powers when dealing with rogue UAVs.
 However, it’s not yet clear how this bill, if passed, would be enforced.
 Drone technology must be met with detection technology to ensure airspace security.
 Laws can be circumvented, but detection technology cannot.

-The risk drones pose to the public and corporations is well documented, and no organization is immune to drone threats.
-In the UK, we’ve seen pilots dropping drugs and contraband into prisons, spying on our neighbors, and delaying football matches.
-Heathrow and Gatwick have experienced an influx of interruptions from unauthorized drones in their airspace, forcing runway closures, delaying their operations and putting lives at risk.
-In addition to the physical threat rogue drones pose, data centers and corporations are now bracing for hacker drones, and guarding themselves a new generation of spies, who can use drones as a tool to infiltrate vulnerable networks.
+The risk drones pose to the public and corporations is well documented, and no organisation is immune to drone threats.
+In the UK, we’ve seen pilots dropping drugs and contraband into prisons, spying on our neighbours, and delaying football matches.
+Heathrow and Gatwick have experienced an influx of interruptions from unauthorised drones in their airspace, forcing runway closures, delaying their operations and putting lives at risk.
+In addition to the physical threat rogue drones pose, data centres and corporations are now bracing for hacker drones, and guarding themselves a new generation of spies, who can use drones as a tool to infiltrate vulnerable networks.
 Most alarmingly, a hobby pilot lost control of his drone, accidentally landing it on 70,000-tonne Queen Elizabeth, the biggest warship ever built for the Royal Navy, without being detected or intercepted.